Aliases for MFN2 Gene

 GeneCards Summary for MFN2 Gene

 MFN2 (Mitofusin 2) is a Protein Coding gene.
 Diseases associated with MFN2 include Charcot-Marie-Tooth Disease, Type 2A2 and Hereditary Motor And Sensory Neuropathy Via.
-Among its related pathways are Platelet activation, signaling and aggregation and Mitophagy.
+Among its related pathways are Toll-Like receptor Signaling Pathways and Factors involved in megakaryocyte development and platelet production.
 GO annotations related to this gene include GTP binding and ubiquitin protein ligase binding.
 An important paralog of this gene is MFN1.

 UniProtKB/Swiss-Prot for MFN2 Gene

 Essential transmembrane GTPase, which mediates mitochondrial fusion.
 Fusion of mitochondria occurs in many cell types and constitutes an important step in mitochondria morphology, which is balanced between fusion and fission.
 MFN2 acts independently of the cytoskeleton.
 It therefore plays a central role in mitochondrial metabolism and may be associated with obesity and/or apoptosis processes.
 Overexpression induces the formation of mitochondrial networks.
 Plays an important role in the regulation of vascular smooth muscle cell proliferation.
 Involved in the clearance of damaged mitochondria via selective autophagy (mitophagy).
 Is required for PARK2 recruitment to dysfunctional mitochondria.
 Involved in the control of unfolded protein response (UPR) upon ER stress including activation of apoptosis and autophagy during ER stress.
 Acts as an upstream regulator of EIF2AK3 and suppresses EIF2AK3 activation under basal conditions.